 Taste: Oak Spice and Chili Powder, Forest Fruits, Plum, Red Wine and a subtle Peat Smoke that lacks the medicinal hit of an Islay.

-A fine dram from a consistently good distillery.
-GlenDronach is usually found unpeated with a strong sherry influence, but here we see a slightly different approach while retaining the standards of quality that we have come to expect.
+Thoughts: No real complaints, where price is concerned, though it would have been nice to see an age statement.
+Your money will buy you an interesting alternative take on the GlenDronach spirit.
+It’s a fine dram from a consistently good distillery.
+GlenDronach is usually found unpeated with a strong sherry influence, but it’s fun to find a slightly different approach.
+Especially as it manages to retain the standards of quality we’ve come to expect.